Last updated March 13, 2020

 - There are no age restrictions (I contacted Loom to clarify this)

-- There are no restrictions on how long you record for or how many videos you make
+- There are no restrictions on how long you record for or how many videos you make/store

 - There are three options to record: just your face, just your screen, or both

-- There are multiple sharing/saving options — you can give someone the URL of your video to view instantly or you can download your video and add it to a project or upload it to YouTube
+- There are multiple sharing/saving options — you can give someone the URL of your video to view instantly or you can download your video (MP4) and add it to YouTube, Google Drive etc

 - You can trim your clip, so you don’t have to start over if you make a mistake